eliasbaixas/openai-openapi-rb/docs/ImagesApi.md

   model: OpenAi::CreateImageEditRequestModel.new, # CreateImageEditRequestModel |
   n: 56, # Integer | The number of images to generate.
 Must be between 1 and 10.
   size: '256x256', # String | The size of the generated images.
 Must be one of `256x256`, `512x512`, or `1024x1024`.
   response_format: 'url', # String | The format in which the generated images are returned.
 Must be one of `url` or `b64_json`.
+URLs are only valid for 60 minutes after the image has been generated.
   user: 'user_example' # String | A unique identifier representing your end-user, which can help OpenAI to monitor and detect abuse.
-[Learn more](/docs/guides/safety-best-practices/end-user-ids).
+[Learn more](/docs/guides/safety-best-practices#end-user-ids).
 }

 begin